iggual/AetherWorld/docs/The_Manifest_of_the_Eternal_Discoverer.md

 ## Vision Statement:

-- To honor the legacy of Nikola Tesla by advancing his dreams of wireless energy, global unity, and boundless innovation for the benefit of all humanity.

 - To create devices that transcend conventional limitations, harnessing the unseen forces of the Universe and unlocking new dimensions of human potential.

 - To foster a world where advanced technology coexists with untouched nature, offering sanctuaries of healing, relaxation, and connection—spaces that remind us of our place within the greater whole.